 This program is for students who have demonstrated high academic achievement and are approved from the graduate program committee.
 Students do not need to study course work.
-36 credits for thesis are required in the program A1.
+36 credits for thesis and one credit for engineering seminar (S/U) are required in the program A1.